-12 Genius Ways to Save Money at Disney
+How to Save Money at Disney World: 12 Genius Tips

 Disneyland and Disney World may well be the happiest places on earth, but they’re certainly not the cheapest.
 Don’t fret—you can plan a vacation that the whole family will love even if you’re on a tight budget.
-Here are 12 clever tips for visiting Disney (World or Land) without breaking the bank.
+Here are 12 clever tips for saving money at Disney (World or Land) so you don't break the bank.
 (No wishing upon a star required.)

 Captain Obvious over here, but your first port of call should be checking out the Offers & Discounts page on Disney’s website.
 The parks update these constantly so depending on when you’re traveling, you could score discounted tickets, cheaper hotel rooms, deals for fan club members and more.
 Another great spot for money-saving hacks is MouseSavers.com—a site dedicated to sourcing and sharing free information about Disney discounts.